BjornKennethHolmstrom/TiTo/README.md

 - Your data persists between sessions and no account creation is required.
 - To clear all data, use the "Clear Database" button at the bottom of the project list.

-Known Limitations
+## Known Limitations

-- Data is stored locally and is not synced across devices.
+- Data is stored locally and is not synced across devices

-Future Plans
+## Future Plans

-- Clear all entries-button for time list entries
-- Pages for browsing time entries
-- More data visualization and reporting features
+- Enhanced data visualization and reporting features
 - Dark mode
 - Multi-lingual support

-License
+## License

 See the included file named LICENSE

-Contributing
+## Contributing

 We welcome contributions to TiTo Time Tracker!
-If you have suggestions for improvements or encounter any issues, please contact me through my website at https://bjornkennethholmstrom.wordpress.com/contact/
+If you have suggestions for improvements or encounter any issues, please contact us through our website at https://bjornkennethholmstrom.wordpress.com/contact/

 You can also support the development by donating at https://bjornkennethholmstrom.wordpress.com/support/ Any amount is greatly appreciated!

-Acknowledgments
+## Acknowledgments

-- Claude, an AI assistant created by Anthropic, for assistance in development and documentation.
+- Claude, an AI assistant created by Anthropic, for assistance in development and documentation

 Thank you for using TiTo Time Tracker!
 We hope it helps you manage your time more effectively.